SKANEATELES FESTIVAL

 Ellen began working with the Skaneateles Festival in May 2021 as the Manager of Marketing and Digital Communications.
 She is a graduate of Le Moyne College and received her degree in Communications with concentrations in Film and Advertising.
 Despite beginning her position in the midst of a pandemic, Ellen quickly learned how supportive and enthusiastic the Skaneateles Festival community is.

 “Being a part of bringing back live music after a year of silence has been such a blessing.
 What I’ve seen so far is how easy it is for people to get hooked by the community of the Festival.
-One-time audience members quickly become family and long-time supporters that plan their summer around us.
+One-time audience members quickly become family and long-time supporters who plan their summer around us.
 It has warmed my heart just how much people appreciate and love the Skaneateles Festival.”

 Ellen is thrilled to be able to combine her skills in Communications with her love for music.
 She has played the piano for nine years, been an active member in her community theater, and performed with Le Moyne a Capella group, Fermata Nowhere, throughout her college career.
 Ellen is so excited for the opportunity to learn and grow in her career and feels honored to be a vital part of such a premier music festival in Central New York.